Lauren Edwards: Political career

 In 2021, Edwards was elected to Medway Council in a by-election from Rochester East ward.
-She was cabinet member for economic and social regeneration and inward investment.
+She held the seat at the 2023 Medway Council election, and was appointed cabinet member for economic and social regeneration and inward investment.

 In 2024, she defeated incumbent Conservative MP Kelly Tolhurst to gain Rochester and Strood.

 On 8 August 2024, Edwards issued an apology on Twitter following the emergence of tweets she wrote between 2009 and 2011 in which she used offensive language, described by The Guardian as a "series of 'racist' tweets", stating it was a "significant error of judgement".

 In November 2024, Edwards voted in favour of the Terminally Ill Adults (End of Life) Bill, which proposes to legalise assisted suicide.
 In a statement following the Third Reading, Edwards said: "I believe this Bill is one of the most important, compassionate, and empowering changes to healthcare we've seen in a generation.
 I want to be clear: this Bill is about choice.
 This choice does not replace hospice or palliative care."

 Prior to the Second Reading of the Universal Credit and Personal Independence Payment Bill, Edwards signed a reasoned amendment opposing the legislation.
 She cited concerns over proposed changes to Personal Independence Payment (PIP) eligibility, stating that she could not support the bill in its original form due to the implications for passported benefits such as Carer’s Allowance.

-Following the Government’s announcement of additional investment to support people into work, and the removal of Clause 5 – which contained the proposed changes to PIP eligibility – Edwards voted in favour of the bill.
+Following the Government's announcement of additional investment to support people into work, and the removal of Clause 5 – which contained the proposed changes to PIP eligibility – Edwards voted in favour of the bill.

+Edwards re-introduced the Terminally Ill Adults (End of Life) Bill in July 2026, after the previous version of the bill had not been passed before the end of the previous parliamentary session; this second passage was also unsuccessful, falling at its second reading with a vote of 286 to 270 against, a majority of 16.